-(vi) Expected contribution of plan in next year is ₹ 296.37 Lakhs (P.Y. ₹.
-234.41).

-(vii) The Company has purchased insurance policy, which is basically a year-on-year cash accumulation plan in which the interest rate is declared on yearly basis and is guaranteed for a period of one year.
-The insurance Company as part of the policy rules, makes payment of all gratuity outgoes happening during the year (subject to sufficiency of funds under the policy).
+- (vi) Expected contribution of plan in next year is ₹ 296.37 Lakhs (P.Y. ₹ 234.41). - (vii) The Company has purchased insurance policy, which is basically a year-on-year cash accumulation plan in which the interest rate is declared on yearly basis and is guaranteed for a period of one year.
+The Insurance Company as part of the policy rules, makes payment of all gratuity outgoes happening during the year (subject to sufficiency of funds under the policy).
 The policy, thus, mitigates the liquidity risk.
 However, being a cash accumulation plan, the duration of assets is shorter compared to the duration of liabilities.
 Thus, the Company is exposed to movement in interest rate (in particular, the significant fall in interest rates, which should result in an increase in liability without corresponding increase in the asset)

-B) Defined Contribution Plan - Provident fund and Employees state insurance state Government respectively.
+B) Defined Contribution Plan - Provident fund and Employees state insurance

+The Company makes its contribution along with the share of employees' contribution deducted from salary on monthly basis to Employees' Provident Fund and Employees state insurance corporation administered by the Central and State Government respectively.
 The Company's Contribution is charged to Statement of Profit & Loss.
 The Company has no obligation for any further contribution in case of any shortfall.
-The details of contribution are as under :-
+The details of contribution are as under:-